danjenson/fair-winds/README.md

-  changing the interface after the `=`; you can list network device interfaces with with `nmcli device`; you can use the same interface for internal and external connections, although it's more common to have an external antenna that plugs in via a USB port for greater range, as here:
+  changing the interface after the `=`; you can list network device interfaces with with `nmcli device`; you can use the same interface for internal and external connections, although it's more common to have an external antenna that plugs in via a USB port for greater range, as below.
+If the external isn't available, it will default to the internal wifi device.
   - `NAME=Fair Winds`
   - `INTERNAL_WIFI_INTERFACE=wlp82s0`
   - `EXTERNAL_WIFI_INTERFACE=wlp0s20f0u1`